 One key issue facing health and safety and its advancement is the difference between compliance and recognising what good looks like.
 For many businesses, complying with what the law states feels like enough, even though it represents the bare minimum, instead of best practice.

-When compliance is put at the forefront, health and safety goes from having a focus on people's livelihoods to a box-ticking exercise to pass on paper.
+When compliance is put at the forefront, health and safety go from having a focus on people’s livelihoods to a box-ticking exercise to pass on paper.
 For the world of health and safety, this rings alarm bells, as ticking the boxes off doesn’t always translate to having health and safety capabilities.